 Before breaking down what Tesla Model Y winter tires to go with, you will need to decide if you want those tires to go on your current wheels or get a completely new set.

 Purchasing just the tires is, obviously, cheaper.
 However, swapping them out each year will take more time and will cost more.
 Getting a second set of wheels allows you to change them out yourself (if you have a proper jack and pucks to protect the battery).
-It also gives you an opportunity to change the look of your vehicle each winter.
+It also allows you to change your vehicle’s look each winter.

 Second Set of Wheels?